sachithdickwella/ml-conda-envsetup/README.md

-# pytorch-envsetup
+# PyTorch Environment Setup - Anaconda
-Contains the Python 3.x environment setup for PyTorch and Machine/Deep Learning research and development.
+Contains the Python 3.x environment setup with Anaconda for PyTorch and Machine/Deep Learning research and development.